TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 ```

 If you want to use P3D, this command will fix a bug in the latest versions of
-Raspbian (at the time of this writing):
+Raspberry Pi OS (at the time of this writing):

 ```
 sudo aptitude remove libgles1-mesa libgles2-mesa